WikiBox/sift3/README.md

 ## What was wrong with sift?

-The old sift version worked OK but it could not use varieble depth repo and dest folder structures.
+The old sift version worked OK but it could not use variable depth repo and dest folder structures.
 Also the matching was very relaxed, resulting in too many false positive matches.
 In sift3 the "..." suffix is used to create "parent" subfolders to add depth to both repo and dest.
 The matching is made more strict with exact word matching in strict order.
 But this can be relaxed, if needed, by selectively turning off matching of word start or stop and allowing alternative matches in (non-parent) dest target folders.

 ## Usage